 To protect the integrity of the University information resources, students and personnel shall not use personally owned software on University owned equipment.
-This includes purchased and licensed applications; shareware; freeware; downloads from bulletin boards, Internet, Intranet, FTP sites, local area networks (LANs) or wide area networks (WANs); and other personally-owned or controlled software unless otherwise authorized by the Director of Information Technology or her or his designees (documented approval shall be secured prior to use and/or installation of personally owned software on University owned equipment).
+This includes purchased and licensed applications; shareware; freeware; downloads from Internet, Intranet, FTP sites, local area networks (LANs) or wide area networks (WANs); and other personally-owned or controlled software unless otherwise authorized by the Chief Information Officer or her or his designees (documented approval shall be secured prior to use and/or installation of personally owned software on University owned equipment).